software-engineer-learning/leetcode-algorithms/Medium/725.Split-Linked-List-in-Parts/solution.md

 # Intuition
-The first thought is to divide the linked list into `k` parts, ensuring that the parts are as equal as possible in size.
-If the total number of nodes is not perfectly divisible by `k`, the first few parts should have one more node than the others.
+The initial thought is to split the linked list into `k` parts, ensuring each part is as evenly distributed as possible.
+If the number of nodes in the list isn’t evenly divisible by `k`, the first few parts should contain one additional node.

 # Approach
-1. **Calculate the Length**: First, determine the length of the linked list.
+1. **Calculate Length**: Begin by calculating the total length of the linked list.
-2. **Determine Size per Part**: Divide the total length by `k` to get the base size of each part.
-The remainder will tell us how many of the initial parts should have one extra node.
+2. **Determine Part Sizes**: Divide the length by `k` to determine the base size of each part.
+The remainder will help in distributing extra nodes to the first few parts.
-3. **Split the List**: Traverse the list and split it into parts according to the calculated sizes, ensuring the correct distribution of nodes across the parts.
+3. **Split the List**: Iterate through the linked list, assigning the appropriate number of nodes to each part while making sure to sever the connections between parts properly.

 # Complexity
 - **Time complexity**:
   The time complexity is $O(n)$, where `n` is the total number of nodes in the linked list.
-This is because we traverse the entire list to calculate the length and then again to split the list.
+This accounts for traversing the entire list to determine its length and then splitting the list.

 - **Space complexity**:
   The space complexity is $O(k)$ for storing the resulting array of linked list parts.